Assistant Secretary of the Army for Installations, Energy and Environment: Organization

-Office holders
+Officeholders

-Deputy Assistant Secretary of the Army for Strategic Integration
+Strategic integration

-The Deputy Assistant Secretary of the Army for Strategic Integration (abbreviated DASA-SI) was one of the four deputy assistant secretaries that reported to the ASA (IE&E).
+The deputy assistant secretary of the army for strategic integration (abbreviated DASA-SI) was one of the four deputy assistant secretaries that reported to the ASA (IE&E).
 On June 30, 2021, the office was downgraded to a directorate reporting to the PDASA (IE&E).

 Roles and responsibilities

-The Deputy Assistant Secretary of the Army for Strategic Integration served to integrate strategic installation, environmental and energy policy initiatives and requirements, mustered by the other three deputy assistant secretaries, into the Department of Defense and Army planning processes, and other areas of governance.
+The deputy assistant secretary of the army for strategic integration served to integrate strategic installation, environmental and energy policy initiatives and requirements, mustered by the other three deputy assistant secretaries, into the Department of Defense and Army planning processes, and other areas of governance.